SEO tips to kick-start your new website.

 - Link building strategy (a curated list of articles, start with this one)

-How to optimise for local SEO
+How do you optimise for local SEO?

 Many UK websites are built to support an offline business.
 If that’s you, you’re going to want to spend a large portion of your initial SEO effort on local SEO.